 - Antigens are glycoprotein and glycolipid molecules (transmembrane molecules) on the surface of the RBC plasma membrane (i.e. part of the glycocalyx). - These molecules are embedded in the plasma membrane of our RBC. - All human cells, microbes, parasites, and viruses have antigen on their outer surface.
 Antigen on these cells function as an "identity molecule". - Antigen allow our immune system to recognize between self vs non-self cells.
-Our immune system will attack non-self antigen and will not attack our cells with selfantigen. - Red blood cells have a special group of antigens unique to RBC.
+Our immune system will attack non-self antigen and will not attack our cells with self-antigen. - Red blood cells have a special group of antigens unique to RBC.
 These antigens are used to classify RBC into different blood groups (e.g. ABO and Rh blood groups).
-There are many other RBC antigens but the ABO and Rh are the most common and therefore the most problematic in medicine. - So don't get confused and keep the different types of antigens separated: foreign antigens on pathogens, self-antigens on all our somatic cells, and the RBC antigens for blood cell identification. - We will look at antigen functions in greater detail when we study the immune system.
+There are many other RBC antigens but the ABO and Rh are the most common and therefore the most problematic in medicine. - So don't get confused.
+Keep the rules for the ABO and Rh system separated.
+Keep antigen focus on antigen type: foreign antigens on pathogens, self-antigens on all our somatic cells, and the RBC antigens for blood cell identification. - We will look at antigen functions in greater detail when we study the immune system.